BBaloglu/ASHURE/README.md

 [bwa](https://github.com/lh3/bwa) and [bowtie2](https://github.com/BenLangmead/bowtie) for aligning miseq fastq

+[parasail](https://github.com/jeffdaily/parasail) for aligning short reads such as primers < 30bp.

 The following libraries are used in demo notebooks for data visualization
 ```bash
 pip install bokeh          # for making interative plots